rgrinberg/jbuilder/doc/dune-files.rst

 sub-directories.
 The syntax is based on dune's predicate language and allows the user the following operations:

-- Special values. ``:all`` refers to all sub directories.

 - Set operations.
-Differences are expressed with backslash: ``:all \ bar``, unions are just concatenation.
+Differences are expressed with backslash: ``* \ bar``, unions are done by listing multiple items.

 - Sets can be defined using globs.